Asian Studies

 • The program strongly encourages students to expand their horizons through training in Asian languages and study abroad opportunities.

 • Our major can help you develop tangible skills: language ability, adaptability, open-mindedness, care & compassion, cultural awareness, knowledge of the region, and more.
-It is also a program that is well-suited to partnering with your current pathway, earning a credential with a second major, or a minor in Asian Studies, Korean Studies, or South and Southeast Asian Studies.
+It is also a program that is well-suited to partnering with your current pathway, earning a credential with a second major, or a minor in Asian Studies, Chinese Studies, Korean Studies, or South and Southeast Asian Studies.

 Contact Information